Section III. Utilities

 The minimum size sanitary sewer main is eight inches (8”) diameter and shall be at minimum design slope 0.45%, except the most upstream run of an eight inch (8”) sanitary sewer shall have a minimum 0.60% design slope.
 The minimum design slope of a ten inch (10”) sanitary sewer main shall be 0.30%, and the minimum design slope of a twelve inch (12”) sanitary sewer main shall be 0.25%.

 The maximum allowable distance between manholes is five hundred feet (500’).
 The minimum sanitary service size is six inches (6”) diameter.
 Service connections to mains shall be made with wyes or tees.
-“Insert-a-tee”, or approved equal, tapping systems may be used when connecting a six inch (6”) service to an existing sewer main with a diameter of eight inches (8”) or larger.
+“Insert-a-tee”, or approved equal.
+Tapping systems (Insert-a-tee) may only be used when connecting a six inch (6”) service to an existing sewer main with a diameter of ten inches (10”) or larger.
 Risers are required for all services when the main depth exceeds twelve feet (12’).

 Separation between sanitary mains/services and water mains/services must be a minimum of ten feet (10’) horizontal.
 If a minimum of ten feet (10’) of separation cannot be achieved, an alternate design must be submitted that meets the requirements of the Standard Specifications for Water & Sewer Main Construction in Illinois.

 In the case where there are multiple sanitary sewer services to a building, the separation between sanitary services shall be three feet (3’), wall-of-pipe to wall-of-pipe.

 All sanitary sewers will be placed on the east and south sides of the street, opposite the water main, unless approved by the City Engineer.